Passive Aggressive Behavior: What It Is, Why It Happens & How to Respond

 After you’re able to get your partner to open up, then you can remind them that they hurt your feelings and ask for an apology.

-How to annoy a passive aggressive person
+How to annoy a Passive-Aggressive person

 Change takes time